Sanitary Sewers & Dye Tests

 Use Water Wisely

 The Township recommends good stewardship of water.
 Fix leaks promptly and install water-saving devices on all potable water appliances.
 Do not pour solvents, pesticides, paint thinners, engine oil or hazardous materials into floor or sink drains.
-For information on the proper disposal of hazardous and harmful material please see the Township Trash/Recycling brochure.
+For information on the proper disposal of hazardous and harmful material please go to the trash/recycling page.